 First, I drew the carefully observed highlight shape.
 Then I drew the shadow shapes, because finding the half-tone (or middle value) is easiest when you first have the two extremes: light and dark.

-Finally, when I was happy with the dimensionality of the hair, I drew just a few individual strands to create the illusion of texture.
+Finally, when I was happy with the overall form and 3D quality of the drawn hair, I drew just a few individual strands to create the illusion of texture.
 Notice how few strands I had to draw on top of the form to achieve the illusion of hair.

-Note: The left side of the model's face (on our right) is slightly darker than the right side.
+Note: Notice that the left side of the model's face (on our right) is slightly darker than the right side.
 To create the illusion that the hair and face are being lit by the same light source, the left side of the hair also needs to be darker than the right side.

 I am working from general to specific as I draw the hair.
 For example, about halfway down the hair on the left, light illuminates all three sections of hair.
 In the step before this one, I noticed this and made them all the same, lighter value.